makrai/notes/jing-2505-melt-emo-multimod-llm.md

     * the remaining two models exhibited minimal improvements in UAR and ACC,
       * slight decline in F1 scores compared to results on the MELD dataset.
 For
   * IEMOCAP and CREMA-D, which only partially overlap with MELT , the
-    * test performance varies across different model backbones.
+    * test performance varies across different model backbones
       * wav2vec 2.0 Aud achieves the most substantial performance improvement on both datasets, while
-      * wav2vec 2.0 Base shows relatively modest gains.
+      * wav2vec 2.0 Base shows relatively modest gains
         ie pretraining is important in enhancing model performance, particularly if limited or partial alignment to the training annot